 Click your page to view it and from the top right corner of your screen, click “Share” which opens up the sharing and permissions modal.
 From here you can invite users, set permissions for those users, and create a share link for your page, as shown above.

 You can also use the link icon next to your Page title to share quickly.

-Note: As a Free Member, if you create Pages in your Private Library you won’t have the option to share them.
+Note: As a Guest (Internal), if you create Pages in your Private Library you won’t have the option to share them.
 However, you can share the Pages you create or edit in a folder to which you have edit access.

 You can create a share link to send your page to other users.
 Click on the “Share link” tab to open up the sharing options, or use the shortcut link shown above.